Online Film Discussions

 The movies we choose cover social/political issues we’re currently dealing with in our daily lives and society at large.
 They may highlight liberal-leaning, conservative-leaning or independent themes, or feature actors or directors from opposite sides of the political spectrum.

 We encourage participants to engage in thoughtful conversation, exposing themselves to different points of view, and emphasizing Braver Angels listening and speaking skills.
 In addition to bridging divides, we hope participants will find enjoyment in rewatching some of their favorite films, and in discovering new ones.
-To suggest a film, please contact [email protected].
+To suggest a film or if you have any questions, please contact firstname.lastname@example.org

 Previous Film Discussions